IvanaMiovcic/IvanaMiovcic/README.md

 <p>
 My name is Ivana Miovcic!
 A bit about me:
-  <li> 🎓 I am a first year Computer Science student at Ryerson University in Toronto, Canada. </li>
+  <li> 🎓 I am a second year Computer Science student at Toronto Metropolitan University in Toronto, Canada. </li>
   <li> 🔭 I am interested in the fields of software engineering and machine learning. </li>
   <li> ⚡ A fun fact about me is that I love cats. </li>
   <li> 💻 I am currently learning how to program in Java. </li>